Signed in as:

 Surveys of Anderson Island residents, as well as public input at planning workshops hosted by the District and by Pierce County Planning and Land Services, have consistently verified the desire of the community to preserve its rural character.
 This is most clearly expressed in Objective 28 of the Community Plan, namely "encourage acquisition and retention of open space through the use of a variety of strategies."
 This is supported by Principle 28.1, "Coordinate with local land trusts and public agencies to promote acquisition of high priority parcels on Anderson Island."
 Again, the District is the public agency best positioned to implement this policy.

 The Park and Recreation District receives revenue from property taxes of between $157,000 and $160,000 a year.
 This operating levy comes up for public vote every six years.
 Learn more about our levy funding process and information shared with voters leading up to the 2023 levy vote.

 Except for special projects like the bathroom, donation income has typically been small, a few hundred dollars a year.

 The District has received grants for acquisitions and special projects.

-There are no paid employees, but the Park District does engage two vendors year-round: a bookkeeper and a maintenance contractor to execute regular park maintenance.
+There are no paid employees, but the Park District does engage two vendors year-round: a CPA firm to handle execution of financial responsibilities and a maintenance contractor to execute regular park maintenance.